 A First Timers Guide to The City of Gold – Johannesburg

 We had the great opportunity to visit Johannesburg twice during our layovers within Africa.
-During our days in Johannesburg we were able to do a lot of sightseeing, learn about the city’s history, eat delicious South African cuisine, and stay at two wonderful hotels.
+There are plenty of activities to enjoy in Johannesburg and during our few days in the city, we were able to do a lot of sightseeing, learn about the city’s history, eat delicious South African cuisine, and stay at two wonderful hotels.
 We encourage tourists who travel to South Africa to visit game reserves, to also take the opportunity to spend at least a full 24 hours in Johannesburg.
 Seeing wild animals is amazing, (we know, it’s why we went to South Africa), but seeing the culture and history of Johanessburg is amazing too.
 Here is our first timers guide to some of the best places to visit, dine and stay within Johannesburg (based on our first hand experience), along with some helpful tips.

 Full Disclaimer: we were invited by Joburg Tourism to explore the city and experience tours.
 Our opinions of the city are our own.